JayKay3214/devblog/_posts/2023-02-24-PlanningAppResearch.md

 ![image](https://res.cloudinary.com/dgwjrp9pb/image/upload/v1680310695/Screen_Shot_2023-03-31_at_6.57.08_PM_pfsxii.png)

-#### Putting Together An Idea Of What The User Interface Is Going To Look Like.
+#### Putting Together An Idea Of What The User Interface Is Going To Look Like

 When making the `User Interface` we tried making a basic format for what the game would look like and where all the aspects that we decided on when making our rules.
 These are things such as **undo buttons, a bar that states how many turns the player has, the settings button, and etc**.